dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/external-assets.md

 ### "Pushing" with the REST API

-You can inform Dagster that an external asset has materialized by "pushing" the event from an external system via the REST API.
+You can inform Dagster that an external asset has materialized by "pushing" the event from an external system to the REST API.

 For example, here's how we would inform Dagster of a materialization of the `raw_transactions` external asset in Dagster+: